stk-kriging/stk-release-center/README.md

 have both been cloned into the same directory, say, `~/repo/github/stk-kriging`.

+### Check that everything is ready

+Check that the version number is correct in `stk_version.m`.

+Check that `NEWS.md` is up-to-date and good looking.

 ### Create release tag

 Create the release tag on the maintenance branch of the STK repository: